bryansng/gallery/README.md

       docker-compose up --build --remove-orphans
     ```

-    NOTE: This will take awhile because it mvn installs all services, npm installs the React node modules and runs the services in their containers (some containers wait a specific time due to dependance on other containers).
+    NOTE: This will take a while because it mvn installs all services, npm installs the React node modules and runs the services in their containers (some containers wait a specific time due to dependence on other containers).

 2. Open the browser and visit [http://localhost/](http://localhost:80/). <!-- 2b.
 Head to the client directory and run `./run.sh firsttime` or `cd client && npm install && npm run`. -->